 Our real estate center opens and we later name it the Leonard W. Wood Center for Real Estate Studies in honor of our alumnus.

 Student teams solve complex business problems organizations through our STAR (Student Teams Achieving Results) program.
-It’s an important avenue hands-on, action-based, experiential learning experience for our Undergraduate and MBA students.
+It’s an important avenue hands-on, action-based, experiential learning experience for our Undergraduate Business and MBA students.

 The Kenan-Flagler Private Equity Fund is the first student-run private equity fund in the world.
 Students invests outside capital in an educational setting to deliver real returns for investors.

-We announce our Family Enterprise Center after teaching family-business classes since 2006.
+We announce our Family Enterprise Center after teaching family business classes since 2006.

 Our Global Education Initiative strategically and systematically provides a learning environment that develops the attitude, skills, knowledge and business practices our students need to manage, lead and succeed in global business.